-For those who want to feel the lively experience of the culture and tradition of Tibetan locals by navigating through the off-beaten path, rocky terrains, with a little bit of a touch of adventure, this 12-Day Nar Phu Valley Trekking is perfect for you, where serenity and stunning, unblemished views accompany you every step!
+For those who want to feel the lively experience of the culture and tradition of Tibetan locals by navigating through the off-beaten path, rocky terrains, with a little bit of a touch of adventure, this trek to Nar Phu Valley is perfect for you, where serenity and stunning, unblemished views accompany you every step!

-- Feel a sense of accomplishment by crossing the high passes, of Kang La Pass at 5360 meters
+- Feel a sense of accomplishment by crossing the high passes, such as Kang La Pass at 5360 meters

 - Walk through the remote, less crowded trekking route, one of the pristine trailheads, surrounded by the Tibetan dry plateau, deep canyons, and highly towering peaks